 If your pan doesn’t have a ridged texture, your cake may stick slightly at the bottom.
 To prevent your keto cakes from sticking to the pan, I recommend a double-greasing method.

-Then, cut out a piece of parchment paper, the same diameter as the pan, so here a 9-inch circle.
+Then, cut out a piece of parchment paper, the same diameter as the pan, so in a 9-inch circle.

-Place the piece of parchment paper at the bottom of the pan, it will stick to the pan since you grease it before.
+Place the piece of parchment paper at the bottom of the pan.
+It will stick to the pan since you grease it before.
 Finally, grease the whole pan again, including the paper.